1868 Democratic National Convention

-The 1868 Democratic National Convention was held at Tammany Hall in New York City between July 4, and July 9, 1868.
-The first Democratic convention after the conclusion of the American Civil War, the convention was notable for the return of Democratic Party politicians from the Southern United States.
+The 1868 Democratic National Convention was held at the Tammany Hall headquarters building in New York City between July 4, and July 9, 1868.
+The first Democratic convention after the conclusion of the American Civil War, the convention marked the return of Democratic Party politicians from the Southern United States.

 Venue

 The convention was held at the new Tammany Hall building on East 14th Street in Manhattan, New York City, which replaced the organization's earlier headquarters.
 For the convention, the hall was elaborately decorated.

 Convention officers

 Horatio Seymour, the former governor of New York, served as the permanent chairman of the convention.
 Each state delegation had a vice president and secretary to the convention.

 Henry L. Palmer of Wisconsin served as the convention's temporary chairman, after the convention voted on the opening day to appoint him after he was nominated by Democratic National Committee Chairman August Belmont.

 Events of the convention

 On July 4, 1868, coinciding with the first day of the Democratic National Convention, the Soldiers and Sailors National Convention was held at the Cooper Institute, also in New York City.
 On July 6, a committee from that convention was granted privilege to address the Democratic National Convention.

 On July 6, an address from the Woman's Suffrage Association was presented and read before the convention.

 During the convention, many delegates utilized the catch phrase, "this is a white man's country, let white men rule".